 As I have shared before, BookShark is a literature based curriculum, the box that arrived at our door was filled to the top with great books, and most of them were for this course.
 The picture above is most of them, I did forget to add in the timeline book (though it is a workbook not a read read book), see the picture below.
 Here we are going to be mapping out the timeline as we go along.

-So as we have been reading together she’s been interrupting, “I already read, isn’t it cool?” mainly saying it to her younger siblings, but occasionally to me as well.
+As we have been reading together Austin’s been interrupting, “I already read it, isn’t it cool?” mainly saying it to her younger siblings, but occasionally to me as well.

 This history curriculum is going to help us to explore the story of the world from early civilizations through the fall of Rome, and to learn how people lived in ancient Egypt, Greece, Europe, Africa, India & China.